bitsofcotton/ddpmopt/README.md

 2023/11/21 update readme.
 2023/11/23 fix known tips, there was at most double error.
 2023/11/25 implement and revert the test to complement before to revertProgramInvariant, they doesn't improve well differed to shrinking.
+2023/12/06 fix ddpmopt.cc as makeProgramInvariant, revertProgramInvariant to better compatible with [0,1].